Hop (film): Plot

-Meanwhile, the Easter Bunny's best friend and second-in-command Carlos the Chick secretly plots a coup d'état against him to take over Easter, inspiring the chicks to uprise against the bunnies, and begins training to become the "Easter Chick".
+Meanwhile, the Easter Bunny's best friend and second-in-command, Carlos the Chick, secretly plots a coup d'état against him to take over Easter, inspiring the chicks to uprise against the bunnies, and begins training to become the "Easter Chick".
 The next morning, as E.B. is about to go to Hasselhoff's show, he notices the Pink Berets and prepares a decoy to fake his death, leaving Fred behind.
 The Berets see the decoy and, horrified that Fred has apparently killed E.B., capture him and take him to Easter Island.
-Fred is confronted by E.B.'s father and Carlos, who seizes control of the Easter factory, tying up E.B.'s father and placing him and Fred to be boiled alive.
+Fred is confronted by Mr. Bunny and Carlos.
+Carlos then seizes control of the Easter factory, tying up Mr. Bunny and placing him and Fred on a conveyor belt to be boiled alive.
 Meanwhile, E.B. starts to feel guilty for leaving Fred, and is convinced by Hasselhoff on his show to go back and help his friend.

-E.B. races back to the factory, confronting Carlos, but is immobilized in gummy candy and tossed into the chocolate bunny carving line.
-E.B. survives by dodging the blades of the machine, while Fred eats through the black-licorice ropes, escaping with E.B's father.
-Carlos turns into a mutant chick-bunny hybrid due to the magic of the Egg of Destiny, and battles with E.B., defeating him easily due to his size.
+E.B. races back to the factory to confront Carlos, but he is immobilized in gummy candy and tossed into the chocolate bunny carving line.
+E.B. survives by dodging the blades of the machine, while Fred eats through the black-licorice ropes, escaping with Mr. Bunny.
+Carlos turns into a mutant anthropomorphic chick-bunny hybrid due to the magic of the Egg of Destiny, and battles E.B., easily defeating him due to his size.
 Carlos then tries to lead the Egg Sleigh out with one of his assistants Phil directing, but E.B. improvises a drum session that drives Phil to uncontrollably dance to the beat and provide the wrong signals, causing the sleigh to crash and subdue Carlos.
 E.B. and his father reconcile, and he and Fred are crowned co-Easter bunnies.
-Back at home, Fred reconciles with his father and his family, and then takes off with E.B.
+Back at home, Fred reconciles with his father and his family, and then takes off with E.B. back to Easter Island.

 Cast

-The cast in order of production notes listing:
+L-R: James Marsden, Russell Brand, and Hugh Laurie star as Fred O'Hare, E.B., and Mr. Bunny, respectively.